 • Let the cat out of the trap only inside a closed room, like a bathroom.

-• Explain what steps you have already taken to determine the cat is a stray (i.e., either lost or abandoned).
+• Explain what steps you have already taken to determine the cat is a stray (i.e., lost or abandoned).

 • Be persistent when a cat needs help.
 Don’t take no for an answer.